 Dermatologists offer a variety of techniques that can be helpful to reduce the appearance of cellulite.

 - endermologie (deep massage with a vacuum device)

 - carboxytherapy (carbon dioxide gas under the skin)

-- subcision or Cellfina (needles break up connective tissue bands)
+- subcision or Cellfina (needles that break up connective tissue bands)

-But if you want to reduce the amount of cellulite you have, or at least minimize its appearance, there are plenty of ways to help reduce the appearance, and even treat it.
+But if you want to reduce the amount of cellulite you have, or at least minimize its appearance, there are plenty of ways to make it less noticeable.